School Funding Formula: the New Proposals

-It’s impossible to know exactly what income each school would get in 2018-19 as we don’t yet know how many pupils or eg how many are entitled to free school meals or have English as a second language in 2018-19.
+It’s impossible to know exactly what income each school would get in 2018-19 as we don’t yet know how many pupils or e.g. how many are entitled to free school meals or have English as a second language in 2018-19.
 Extra or fewer pupils will change the figures: if a primary school, for example, is predicted to gain or lose £25,000 then 5 pupils more or less could see that change disappear.

 As the son and brother of primary school Deputy Heads, I understand that schools will fight for every penny: but I also have to look at the bigger picture and the under-performing primaries in my constituency who will benefit, which will increase the chances of those pupils succeeding.

-Basically there are now 1.4 million more children in good or outstanding schools across the country than there were in 2010 and I would love every primary and secondary in our city to be in those categories.
+There are now 1.4 million more children in good or outstanding schools across the country than there were in 2010 and I would love every primary and secondary in our city to be in those categories.
 There have been some great successes but others need more help to get there.

 Some constituents have asked me why the government is cutting education, but it isn’t.
 Health and education have been the most protected budgets since we inherited a public finance overspend of over £150 billion a year.
 The Government has protected the core schools budget in real terms since 2010, and this year over £40 billion is being spent on schools in this country.
 Any suggestion that we have ever spent MORE on schools is simply wrong.

-But we have to try and find a way through this if a) we want to fulfil the pledge and b) more importantly we want to prevent the inequality of the current situation from growing still further.
+I had meetings with the other Gloucestershire MPs, the county council and also with ministers to try to find possible ways of improving the formula and its implementation.
+It was important to try and find a way through this if a) we want to fulfil the pledge and b) more importantly we want to prevent the inequality of the current situation from growing still further.